Nekeisha Alayna Alexis

 What experiences do you bring to your role as Intercultural Competenced and Undoing Racism coordinator?

 I write, publish and speak on racism and White supremacy; intersectionality; animal liberation in its own right and as it relates to struggles for human freedom from violence and domination.
-My graduate work at AMBS, which introduced me to womanist and other Black theologies, and my undergraduate study in Africana Studies with a focus on Pan-Afrianism continue to influence me, even as I pursue research in areas like the connections between race and species.
+My graduate work at AMBS, which introduced me to womanist and other Black theologies, and my undergraduate study in Africana Studies with a focus on Pan-Africanism continue to influence me, even as I pursue research in areas like the connections between the social constructs of race and species.

 Finally, I am certified as a Qualified Administrator of the Intercultural Development Inventory (IDI), which is integral to my work with students, faculty and administrators in our learning community.
 My work has also extended beyond the AMBS campus, giving me substantial experience outside of academic settings.